News & Events

 May 2017: Awarded the Hazel Rowley Prize from Biographers International (BIO) for best proposal for first biography.

-July 2012: Received Mayborn Fellowship in Biography at Mayborn Literary Nonfiction Conference, hosted by University of North Texas; award included short-term residency in Santa Fe, N.M., under mentoring of the award sponsor, Pulitzer Prize-winning author James McGrath Morris.
+July 2012: Received Mayborn Fellowship in Biography at Mayborn Literary Nonfiction Conference, hosted by University of North Texas; award included short-term residency in Santa Fe, N.M., under mentoring of the award’s sponsor, prize-winning biographer James McGrath Morris.

 “There’s always room for a story that can transport people to another place.”